MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Evaluate-Image-Transforms.md

 * Color
 * Layout (HWC vs CHW)

-## Image evalution with CNTK.exe and the Imagereader
+## Image evaluation with CNTK.exe and the Image Reader
 In this case image transforms can be specified in the configuration file, and the Imagereader will perform the defined transformations.

 ## Programmatic image evaluation through EvalDll(EvalWrapper)